 - Disease Treatment

-In emergency, seconds count.
-When you arrive with your pet on emergency or urgent care basis, our highly trained staff will perform an immediate triage assessment to assess the stability of your pet and need for emergency medical intervention.
+When you arrive with your pet on an emergency or urgent care basis, our highly trained staff will perform an immediate triage assessment to assess your pet’s stability and need for emergency medical intervention.

 The first component of basic triage is assessing your pet’s level of consciousness, airway/breathing (labored breathing or choking, lack of oxygen), circulatory status (pale gums or weak pulses, racing heart), and pain score.
 Patients needing urgent medical attention, upon consent, will be moved to our treatment area for immediate doctor assessment and commencement of emergency care and, hopefully, stabilization.